brucecui97/habitat_interface/README.md

 ```

 ## Testing
-TODO (Haibtat uses pytest, and currently I'm learning how to use pytest with ROS)
+TODO (Habitat uses pytest, and currently I'm learning how to use pytest with ROS)

 ## Future work